TevaSemStudent/HAH913E_Physical_Activity_Accelerometry_Project/readme.md

 ## Usage

 The jupyter notebook main.ipynb contains all the code regarding the physical acceleration study.
+The data file contains all accelration data recorded and studied during the project, some in raw sensor units (1/256 g) and some in g, as well as a video of a jump sequence for jump height and flight time analysis.

 ## Contributing